Noise terminology and acronyms

 This is a way of not just measuring the total noise level but breaks the sound down into several frequency bands and gives you the noise level for each band.
 That can be very useful for assessing the effectiveness of hearing protection and octave bands are covered in detail in the noise assessment section.
 It is not compulsory to do an Octave Band measurement for a noise assessment, but is useful.

 Your noise meter may show Min and Max levels which are the minimum and maximum dB(A) figures recorded in the duration of that individual measurement.
 Peak is different as this has no time or duration weighting and means the dB(C) figure.
 Use peak.

 Sound Pressure Level (SPL) vs Volume

 This is where noise geeks differ from normal people.
-Human ears hear pressure, not volume, so technically a noise meter is measuring the 'sound pressure level' and noise obsessives often refer to this, whereas people who can go out in daylight and don't sleep with their favourite noise meter under their pillow just call it volume.
+Human ears hear pressure, not volume, so technically a noise meter is measuring the 'sound pressure level' and noise obsessives often refer to this, whereas people who can go out in daylight and don't sleep with their favourite noise meter under their pillow just call it 'volume'.
 Generally volume does increase with increasing SPL so when we say something has a noise level of 80dB that's technically a SPL of 80 dB and not a volume of 80dB.
-But, taking popular understanding and common use of the terminology it may as well volume and is what everyone else understands it as, so throughout the site we'll try and sound normal and just use 'volume', or 'noise level'.
-While we are at it, normal people use 'noise' whereas more technically minded types use 'sound'.
+But, taking popular understanding and common use of the terminology then it may as well be 'volume' as this is what everyone else understands it as.
+Throughout the site I've tried to sound normal and just use 'volume', or 'noise level'.
 For the purposes of this it makes no difference at all to treat the words as meaning the same thing.

 This means Time Weighted Average.
 It relates to the 8-hour 85dB(A) limit and is how Lep,d results are calculated.
 In effect, Lep,d is synonymous with TWA.
 Hey, why have one acronym for something when you can have two?